Stutimp/Project-3-Data-Viz/README.md

 - I assigned the Clean_Data_Resources database to a variable name 'db' and reviewed my collection. - After that I assigned the collection, 'amazon_cleanData' to a variable name 'amazon' and reviewed documents inside my collection.
 - The made some interesting queries and tried to get some indepth insights of my dataset.
 - I created some dataframes, and made some interesting interactive visualizations using Plotly and saved externally inside the 'output_Viz' folder.
-- In the project, in order to process the text based information, inside the column "review_content" , I have used 'TextBlob'  as a new python library.
+- In the project, in order to process the text based information, inside the column "review_content" , I have used 'TextBlob'  as a new python library. (not shown in class)

 - References for this new library are following: https://buildmedia.readthedocs.org/media/pdf/textblob/latest/textblob.pdf and https://textblob.readthedocs.io/en/dev/quickstart.html#create-a-textblob